 You can't fault the name choice though - Amazon's latest toy constantly wants to you show things, craving for you to see and interact.
 There's also a camera so that you can do video chats and, even more creepy/futuristic (depending on how you feel about these things), drop in to other people's home and rooms.

-It's also the most expensive Echo device yet at $300.
-So, with a hefty price tag and a whole new dimension, is the Echo Show something a worthy addition to the diversifying lineup of Alexa devices?
+So, with a fairly hefty price tag and a whole new dimension, is the Echo Show something a worthy addition to the diversifying lineup of Alexa devices?

 Amazon Echo Show: Design